-The Best Versailles Fountain Show 2025
+The Best Versailles Fountain Show 2026

 About the Versailles Fountain Show

 Visit the residence of the French monarchy–the Palace of Versailles–and see the dazzling Versailles Fountain Show!
-Hundreds of water features spout to the rhythm of baroque music by Lully, Handel, and others as you wander the gardens and lose yourself in the stunning song and dance.
+Hundreds of water features spout to the rhythm of Baroque music by Lully, Handel, and others as you wander the gardens and lose yourself in the stunning song and dance.

-Watch the Versailles Fountain Show, an aquatic performance where musical fountains and hundreds of their water features will sway and spout to baroque music, creating an enchanting show you can’t look away from.
+Watch the Versailles Fountain Show, an aquatic performance where musical fountains and hundreds of their water features will sway and spout to Baroque music, creating an enchanting show you can’t look away from.

 If you visit on a Saturday summer evening, you’ll catch the night fountain shows.
 Groves and fountains will be lit up in a dazzling light show, all while dancing to the backdrop of Lully, Charpentier, and others.

-Even in areas without fountain shows, you’ll be surrounded by beautiful baroque music.
-Enjoy a relaxing walk, admire the gardens’ sculptures, and lose yourself in full, booming baroque notes among the lush gardens and groves.
+Even in areas without fountain shows, you’ll be surrounded by beautiful Baroque music.
+Enjoy a relaxing walk, admire the gardens’ sculptures, and lose yourself in full, booming Baroque notes among the lush gardens and groves.

 As you watch the Versailles Fountain Show, take in the surrounding scenery filled with perfectly cut hedges and sculptures.
 The fountains of Versailles are masterpieces.
 Be sure to visit the most famous ones, like the Latona Fountain and Apollo Fountain.